Notes on $\log(\zeta(s))^{\prime\prime}$

 There is a double pole of

 at the negative even integers.
 And \eqref{Eq:otoh} implies that as $s\to\infty$ with $\arg(s)$ a constant $\pi/2-\delta$, $\arg(\log(\zeta(s))^{\prime\prime})$ is asymptotically constant (in fact, asymptotic to $\delta$).
-By the Argument Principle, $\nu(s)$ will have, for each negative even integer, a pair of complex conjugate zeros inside the rays $\arg(s)=\pi\pm\delta$.
+For each double pole arising from a negative even integer, $\nu(s)$ will have by the Argument Principle a pair of complex conjugate zeros inside the rays $\arg(s)=\pi\pm\delta$.
 We refer to these zeros as \textsc{asymptotically trivial of the second kind}.
 Examples in the upper half plane can be seen at the bottom of the left side of Figure \ref{F:2}; more examples can be seen in Figure \ref{F:wide}.
 It would be interesting to understand the asymptotic behavior of the imaginary part of these zeros.